urosevic/stock-ticker/readme.txt

 or any goods or services offered therein.

 == Changelog ==

+= 0.2.99-alpha5 (20171011) =
+* Fix: Number format and Decimal places setting are not saved

+= 0.2.99-alpha4 (20171010) =
+* Fix: Fatal error: Using $this when not in object context

+= 0.2.99-alpha3 (20171009) =
+* Add: plugin update script
+* Add: customizable default 'Loading...' message
+* Add: customizable number format and decimal places (globally, per shortcode and per widget)
+* Add: fallback when AlphaVantage.co return second day with zeros
+* Change: rewrite settings page
+* Change: better handling update cache
+* Change: option to unlink quotes because with AlphaVantage.co we don't have where to link
+* Fix: typos

+= 0.2.99-alpha2 (20170926) =
+* Change: AlphaVantage update quotes action after 2s (instead 5s) after documentready
+* Change: Prevent ticker loader to display 'Unfortunately...' message until we have stock data
+* Add: List of Stock Exchanges supported by AlphaVantage API

+= 0.2.99-alpha1 (20170926) =
+* Change: Remove Google and use AlphaVantage.co API

 = 0.2.3 (20170520) =
 * (20170606) Fix: ticker initialization does not work on some GoDaddy hosts, so add ticker re-initialization on 5 second interval